zeexia/great-c-plusplus/README.md

   add_executable(helloWorld main.cpp)

   target_link_libraries(helloWorld)
   ```
-    - Notice that the "helloWorld" in the code above is a "random" name I gave to this particular project, it can be anything else but it must be consistent as you will see this later on.
+  ######Notice that the "helloWorld" in the code above is the project name we've defined in the "CMakeLists.txt" file, it can be anything else but it must be consistently the same!
+This is important as you will see later on.

 ####3.
-Let CMake Build
+Let CMake Build Everything for Us
-  * Save and close both main.cpp and CMakeLists.txt files, go back to your Terminal and creat an empty directory called "build" and switch into it by typing:
+  * Save and close both "main.cpp" and "CMakeLists.txt" files.
+Back to your Terminal, creat and jump into an empty subdirectory with the name "build".
+Type:

   ```
   mkdir build && cd $_
   ```
-  * Now enter the following CMake command:
+  * Now type the following command:

   ```
   cmake ..
   ```
-  * … and when it's done, enter another CMake command:
+  * … and when it's done, enter another command (  i.e. finally to build ):

   ```
   make
   ```

-  ###(If everything fine, you will see something like `[100%] Built target helloWorld` at the end of the output!
+######(If everything goes well, you should see a line like `[100%] Built target helloWorld` at the end of the output!
 I keep my finger crossed for you…)

 ####4.
 Run Our first C++!!
 Finally enter the CMake command to run main.cpp: